Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

-Some of the underlying ideas of this algorithm are similar to those used in the design of algorithm \textsc{Counting-Backoff}.
-In particular, a station that becomes activated transmits in the next round after activation, as then its \texttt{queue\_position} is still zero.
+Some of the mechanisms of this algorithm work similarly to those in algorithm \textsc{Counting-Backoff}.
+In particular, a station that becomes active transmits in the next round after activation.
 Also, when a station transmits and the transmitted message is heard, then the station withholds the channel by transmitting in the following rounds, subject to packet availability.
-The implementation in Figure~\ref{alg:queue-backoff} captures this, because the first transmission is with \texttt{queue\_position} equal to either~$0$ or~$1$, and the following transmissions with \texttt{queue\_position} equal to~$1$.
-A collision in a round means that some new station got activated in the previous round.
-This is because station that has transmitted multiple times, with no other station successfully intervening, has its \texttt{queue\_position} equal to~$1$, while any other option is to have this variable equal to zero, which is only possible when this value is inherited from the state when still being a passive station.
+Similarly, a collision in a round means that some new station got activated in the previous round.
+This is because a station that has transmitted multiple times, with no other stations intervening, was at the front of the queue with \texttt{queue\_position} equal to~$1$, while any other option triggering transmitting is to have the variable \texttt{queue\_position} equal to~$0$.
+This is only possible when the value \texttt{queue\_position}~=~$0$ is inherited from the state of being a passive station, because \texttt{queue\_position} is reset from $0$ to $-1$ upon the collision that occurs immediately after the activation.
+A difference with algorithm \textsc{Counting-Backoff} is that an active station cannot receive silence as feedback from the channel.
+This is because \textsc{Queue-Backoff} is adaptive and the ``over'' bit in messages eliminates silent rounds when there are still active stations in the queue.

-\begin{lemma} When the \texttt{queue\_position} of an active station executing \textsc{Queue-Backoff} is positive then this value may be interpreted as the number of this station's position on a global first-in-first-out queue of stations, where the active station with $\texttt{queue\_position} = 1$ is at the front. \end{lemma}
+\begin{lemma} When the value of \emph{\texttt{queue\_position}} of an active station executing \textsc{Queue-Backoff} is positive then this value may be interpreted as the number of this station's position in a global first-in-first-out queue of stations, where the active station with $\emph{\texttt{queue\_position}} = 1$ is at the front of the queue. \end{lemma}

-\begin{proof} There are two invariants that hold true in any execution of algorithm \textsc{Queue-Backoff}. \begin{quote} \textsf{The first invariant:} stations whose variable \texttt{queue\_size} is positive have the number of active stations stored as the value of this variable. \end{quote} The proof of this invariant is by induction on round numbers.
-When the first active station stays active for at least two rounds, then this sets its variable $\texttt{queue\_size}$ to~$1$.
-The inductive step is by the rules of manipulation of the instance of this variable, namely, the ``over'' bit decreases the value and a collision increases it by~$1$ at each station.
+\begin{proof} There are two invariants that hold true in any execution of algorithm \textsc{Queue-Backoff}. \begin{quote} \textsf{The first invariant:} stations whose variable \texttt{queue\_size} is positive have the value of this variable equal to the number of active stations. \end{quote} The proof of this invariant is by induction on round numbers.
+When the first active station stays active for at least two rounds, then this results in its variable $\texttt{queue\_size}$ becoming equal to~$1$.
+The inductive step is by the rules of manipulation of the instance of this variable, namely, collision increases it by~$1$ and the ``over'' bit set on decreases the value.